solutionroute/nvim/README.md

 A keep-it-simple and understandable Neovim configuration meant for code and general purpose editing.

-- Track this repo; keep your own customizations separate in user.lua

 ## Installation

 You'll want to backup (or rename) your existing `~/.config/nvim`; then: